JamieBort/Portfolio-Website/administrative/Tasks.md

 - Update the remote backend branch name from `backend` to `back_end`.

+- Research whether Render.com needs `./frontend/.gitignore` and `./backend/.gitignore` files.
+Or if I can use just `./.gitignore`.

 ## API

 - Consolidate and organize ALL Trello cards with